brigadecore/brigade/docs/content/topics/developers.md

 [charts]: https://github.com/brigadecore/charts
 [brigade-project-chart]: https://github.com/brigadecore/charts/tree/master/charts/brigade-project

+> Note: an Node dependency audit is part of the build process.
+To execute it manually, before pushing, you can run `make yarn-audit`.

 ## End to end testing

 We've written an end to end test scenario for Brigade that that you can run using `make e2e`.
 Currently, what the test in the `run.sh` does is